 The claimant’s rights to ownership as the original custodians of the Murray Islands, had survived.
 This continual habitation and lineage, could be traced back before the confirmed annexation had been established by Great Britain.

 The former decision In Mabo (No. 1) was said to be invalid on the account it directly conflicted with the Commonwealth Racial Discrimination Act 1975.
 The decision was flawed with misgivings, partly due to the nature of deception surrounding the annexation of Murray Islands in 1879.
-This separation was dine under Sir Thomas McIlwraith, who was Premier of Queensland, at the time.
-McIlwraith, was utterly defiant towards the authorities in London, when he proclaimed the annexation of the Murray Islands, in the name of Queen Victoria, this did eventaually lead to London, reluctantly confirming the annexation.
-Similarly In 1992, the doctrine of terra nullius, confirmed in Milirrpum v Nabalc, known as the Gove case, was overruled by the High Court of Australia.
+This separation was done under Sir Thomas McIlwraith, who was Premier of Queensland, at the time.
+McIlwraith, was utterly defiant towards the authorities in London, when he proclaimed the annexation of the Murray Islands, in the name of Queen Victoria, this did eventually lead to London, reluctantly confirming the annexation.
+Similarly In 1992, the doctrine of ‘Terra Nullius’ confirmed in Milirrpum v Nabalco, known as the Gove case, this principle was overruled by the High Court of Australia.

 This essay, will highlight carefully documented history and therefore reject the notion that Australia, lay waste and unoccupied.
 The Judgments of Dawson, cast a devastating situation and provide no acknowledgement whatsoever, concerning traditional, cultural or property rights for Australia’s First Peoples.
 These rights, were first recognised under international law, in the eighteenth century; yet – denied by Dawson.
 Furthermore, Dawson, dismissed the Father of International law, John Selden.
 Selden’s, jurisprudential account in 1652, predates settlement in Australia; and he was quite specific on the law of possession- when he clarified,